mhoffrog/onedev-manual/pages/k8s-windows-node.md

   |`mcr.microsoft.com/windows/servercore:<OS version from above step>`|echo hello world|

 8. Save and run the job.
 The job may take much longer than Linux based jobs for the first run, due to the fact that Windows image is much larger

+**NOTE**: For fields accepting variables in build spec, make sure to use double slash as Windows path separator as single back slash is treated as escape character